cyrillsemenov/distortion_bot/README.md

 - `db_path`: path to text file with list of words.
 - `threshold`: maximal Levenshtein distance to substitute words.
 - `substring_length`: length of the substrings that are taken from the beginning and end of each word when the database is created.
+- `reduplication_probability`: if the word is not in the list, the probability of its echo-duplication